radarroark/xitdb/README.md

 const db = try xitdb.Database(.file, u160).init(.{ .file = file });
 ```

-If you try opening an existing database with the wrong hash size, it will return an error.
-If you are unsure what hash size it uses, this creates a chicken-and-egg problem.
+The size of the hash in bytes will be stored in the database's header.
+If you try opening it later with the wrong hash size, it will return an error.
+If you are unsure what hash size the database uses, this creates a chicken-and-egg problem.
 You can read the header before initializing the database like this:

 ```zig
 var reader = file.reader(&.{});